raikilon/dev-notes/aws/saa-c03/aws.md

 **Sampling rules** determine the percentage of requests that X-Ray traces, helping reduce overhead while still providing a representative view of application performance.

+The **namespace** field in a subsegment identifies the type of downstream call your application made:

+- aws → Used automatically for AWS SDK calls (e.g., DynamoDB, S3, Lambda).
+- remote → Used for external calls (e.g., third-party APIs, external databases).

 ### ENV variables

 - **_X_AMZN_TRACE_ID**